purishd/Entra-id-proofing/README.md

 ## Prerequisites
 These are the resources that are needed to be set up before starting to build the Power App and Power Automate flow.
 ## Set up Azure Communication services
-An "Communication services" resource has been set up in Azure subscription, an Alphanumeric sender ID is enabled for one-way outbound SMS used for sending OTP to user's mobile number.
+An "Communication services" resource has been set up in Azure subscription, an Alphanumeric sender ID is enabled for one-way outbound SMS used for sending Identity Proofing Code (IPC) to user's mobile number.

 *Create communication services resource:* https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp